Call Center Soundproofing: Why Is it Needed?

 Soundproof Cow offers a wide range of products to help call centers address the issue of noise.
 Here are some of the best products that can provide effective call center noise solutions:

-- IsoTrax™ Sound Isolation System: This is one of the best systems you’ll find for soundproofing.
+- IsoTrax™ Soundproofing System: This is one of the best systems you’ll find for soundproofing.
 You can build the soundproofing system into walls as part of a new construction or add it to existing walls.
 The kit includes sound isolation rails and sound-deadening spacer pads.

 - Art acoustic panels: You can also install acoustic panels that look like works of art in your call center.
 You can customize the graphic on your acoustic panels, so your panels can blend right in with the rest of your decor or serve as a pop of artistic appeal.
-All you’ll see is artwork, but inside, foam or wool will absorb sound.
+All you’ll see is artwork, but inside the core material will absorb sound.

-- Udderly Quiet™ 200 series: These acoustic panels are covered in fabric, which comes in 20 different color choices.
+- Udderly Quiet® Acoustic Panel 200 series: These acoustic panels are covered in fabric, which comes in 20 different color choices.
 You can also choose from several size options.
 These panels don’t feature custom graphics, but they still have visual appeal and give you the opportunity to choose a color that will look nice in your call center.

-- Udderly Quiet™ 3?
-Fabric Covered Foam panels: These thick panels are covered in fabric and contain foam that will absorb sound effectively.
+- Udderly Quiet™ Fabric Covered Foam panels: These thick panels are covered in fabric and contain foam that will absorb sound effectively.
 These panels have a Class A™ flammability rating.
-Even though they’re thick, they are flexible, which allows them to hug curved walls or columns.
+Even though they’re thick, they are flexible, which allows for easy installation.

 At Soundproof Cow, we understand that every facility presents its own noise challenges.
 Fortunately, we’re all about solutions, and we can soundproof any space in a variety of ways.
 Explore our range of soundproofing products to learn more about the ways you can make your call center quiet and focused instead of noisy and chaotic.